fbpx

 • Total count of collisions (if more than one) and the time interval between collisions.

-Assuming that you know where the black box is located in the vehicle (and can locate it again in the wreckage), the most common tool used to access information in the black box is the Bosch CDR tool kit.
+Assuming that you know where the black box is (and can locate it again in the wreckage), the most common tool used to access information in the black box is the Bosch CDR tool kit.
 Over thirty well-known carmakers use black boxes that are designed to be accessed using the Bosch CDR tool kit, including Toyota, Chevrolet, Cadillac, Chrysler, Pontiac, Jeep, Hummer, Fiat, GMC, Lincoln, Volvo, BMW and Mercedes-Benz.

 Once located, the black box then has to be removed from the vehicle, a process that requires professional expertise.
-After that’s done, the Bosch CDR tool is plugged into the appropriate port in your vehicle’s black box, the information can then be downloaded to a device preloaded with the CDR reader, which can then be viewed as a PDF on your device of choice.
-This documentation would be reviewed and assessed by trained individuals to either confirm or refute empirical accounts of the event, such as eyewitness testimony or victim statements.
+After that’s done, the Bosch CDR tool is plugged into the appropriate port in your vehicle’s black box.
+Then, the information is downloaded to a device preloaded with the CDR reader, which can then be viewed as a PDF on your device of choice.

 In recent years, many jurisdictions around the world have passed legislation to ensure that all cars manufactured have black boxes installed.
 Other non-car vehicles, such as ocean-bound ships and planes, also have similar legislation and have black boxes installed as well, for a similar purpose.